 - On the Reservation details page, click Make a claim

-- Add as much information about the incident as you can
+- Add as much information about the incident as possible

-- Click Submit claim for Crawford to finalise
+- Click Submit claim for Crawford to finalize

 Opting out of the program